VIVAgroupTUNI/TiterDORATools/README.md

 ## Source

 The Source directory contains the scripts and necessary directories and files to run the scripts.
-Download .zip file from Code and unpack it.
+Download .zip file from GitHub (from Code) and unpack it.
 Open Windows PowerShell in the Source directory to run the scripts.

 ### Directories

-To run the scripts, the working directory needs to contain the scripts and the following directories: config_files, data_files, master_files, and results_files.
+To run the scripts, the working directory needs to contain the scripts and the following directories: config_files, data_files, master_files, and result_files.
 - Config_files contains configuration files used by the EPD scripts (EPDScript_96.py and EPDScript_384.py), DORA scripts (DORAScript_96.py and DORAScript_384.py) and 4PLScript.py.
 - Data_files should contain the raw data files that will be analysed by the scripts.
 Four analyzed raw data files (Test_EPD_96wp.xlsx, Test_multiple_EPD_96wp.xlsx, Test_EPD_384wp.xlsx and Test_DORA_384wp.xlsx) are provided with information sheet on how the raw data files were run with scripts.
 - Master_file should contain the master file where EPD results are stored.
 Example master file is provided.
 See further instructions on what to include in master file from script tutorial as explained above.